Journera/glutil/README.md

 # Glutil

-A collection of utilities for managing data partitions with the AWS Glue Data Catalog.
+A collection of utilities for managing partitions of tables in the AWS Glue Data Catalog that are built on datasets stored in S3.

 ## Hello Friends